PaddlePaddle/PaddleDTX/docs/source/tutorial/xdb-config.md

 # The Address this server will listen on
 listenAddress = ":8121"
+# Whether to allow cross-domain requests, the default is false, use with caution in the production environment.
+allowCros = false

 # The private key of the node.
 # Different key express different identity.